mattsrc/opentx-lua-rssi-histogram/README.md

       }
     }

 Let's looks at some of the new details.
-The values _column_ and _row_ tell where to put the widget.
-The _width_ paramter is used here to specify the column span of 2.
-If the span was 1, you could omit _width_.
-This is why there is no _height_, the default of 1 is what we want anyway.
+The values `column` and `row` tell where to put the widget.
+The `width` paramter is used here to specify the column span of 2.
+If the span was 1, you could omit `width`.
+This is why there is no `height`, the default height of 1 is fine.

 Finally, the widget itself.
-We are using a very simple _LabelWidget_.
+We are using a simple `LabelWidget`.
 It's too simple, really.
 Better would be to have the current model name as reported by OpenTX.
-That is absolutly possible, but I'll defer the details until the "widgets" section below.
+That is possible, but I'll defer the details until the "widgets" section below.

-Let's add one more widget, the histogram, to complete the example.
-To fully reproduce the spreadsheet, we would need to add many more but this would expose details that I feel are best explained in the Widgets section below.
-The focus of this section is understanding how rows, columns, widths, and heights
+To complete the example, let's add one more widget.
+To fully reproduce the spreadsheet, we would need to add more but this would expose details that I feel are best explained in the Widgets section below.
+The focus of this section is understanding how rows, columns, widths, and heights work:
-work:

     layout = {